hudiyaresa/simple-etl-pipeline/readme.md

 ### Scraping Detik Article Data

 **Problem:**
-Data Scientist Team needs article data from Detik for news trend and popularity analysis.
-However, the Detik website frequently changes and update frequently.
+The Data Science Team needs article data from Detik for news trend and popularity analysis.
+However, the Detik website frequently changes and updates its structure.

-**Data Engineer Solutions:**
+**Data Engineering Solutions:**
 1. **Maintenance and Update of Scraping Scripts:**
-   - The Data Engineer will monitor and update the web scraping script regularly to adapt to changes in the HTML structure of the Detik website.
+   - Monitor and update the web scraping script regularly to adapt to changes in the HTML structure of the Detik website.
    - Implement testing to ensure the scraping script can handle unexpected changes.

 2. **Temporary Data Storage:**